apache/openwhisk/ansible/README.md

 ansible-playbook -i environments/<environment> wipe.yml
 ansible-playbook -i environments/<environment> apigateway.yml
 ansible-playbook -i environments/<environment> openwhisk.yml

+# installs a catalog of public packages and actions
 ansible-playbook -i environments/<environment> postdeploy.yml

+# to use the API gateway
+ansible-playbook -i environments/<environment> apigateway.yml
+ansible-playbook -i environments/<environment> routemgmt.yml
 ```

-You need to run `initdb` on Cloudant **only once** per Cloudant database to initialize the subjects database.
+- You need to run `initdb` on Cloudant **only once** per Cloudant database to initialize the subjects database.
-The `initdb.yml` playbook will only initialize your database if it is not initialized already, else it will skip initialization steps.
+- The `initdb.yml` playbook will only initialize your database if it is not initialized already, else it will skip initialization steps.

-The playbooks `wipe.yml` and `postdeploy.yml` should be run on a fresh deployment only, otherwise all transient
-data that include actions and activations are lost.
+- The `wipe.yml` playbook should be run on a fresh deployment only, otherwise actions and activations will be lost.
+- Run `postdeploy.yml` after deployment to install a catalog of useful packages.
+- To use the API Gateway, you'll need to run `apigateway.yml` and `routemgmt.yml`.

-Use `ansible-playbook -i environments/<environment> openwhisk.yml` to avoid wiping the data store.
+- Use `ansible-playbook -i environments/<environment> openwhisk.yml` to avoid wiping the data store.
 This is useful to start OpenWhisk after restarting your Operating System.

 ### Configuring the installation of `wsk` CLI
 There are two installation modes to install `wsk` CLI: remote and local.